ZaurInvictus/node-db3-challenge/queries.md

 ### Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.

-// SHOWS ONLY ONE RECORD
-SELECT ProductName, COUNT(*) as count FROM products JOIN Orders
+SELECT ProductName, Quantity
+FROM Products AS p
+inner JOIN OrderDetails AS o
+ON p.ProductID = o.ProductID
-ON Orders.OrderID = 10251
+WHERE o.OrderID = 10251
-ORDER BY ProductName
+GROUP BY ProductName

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.